-To do this...

-Increase/decrease the scale of individual stereo or mono tracks

-Do this...

-There are several ways to increase or decrease the size of an individual audio track's or clip's waveform:

-- Press Ctrl+Alt+Up/Down arrows - Click and drag vertically in the track's Audio Scale Ruler.

-When you click and drag in the Audio Scale ruler of a track, your cursor looks like this:

-Select the Zoom tool, hold the Shift key and drag around the clip you want to zoom in on.
+Do this There are several ways to increase or decrease the size of an individual track's or bus's waveform: Click and drag vertically in the track's Audio Scale Ruler.
+When you click and drag in the Audio Scale ruler of a track, your cursor looks like this: -24 A Select the Zoom tool, hold the Shift key and drag around the clip you want to zoom in on.

-When you have the Zoom tool selected in the Track view toolbar and you drag over a section of audio, your cursor looks like this:

-Select the Select tool, hold down the Shift key and z keys, and drag around the clip you want to zoom in on.

-When you have the Select tool selected and the Shift and z keys held down, your cursor looks like this:

-Restore a track to minimum scale

-Double-click in the track's Audio Scale Ruler.